 We supply our pregnant moms with information to promote the best outcomes.
-We even offer reward dollars to moms who keep their prenatal, postpartum and well-baby appointments.
-She may receive up to \$75 and her baby may receive \$50 worth of rewards through Healthy Rewards for use at a variety of retailers.
+We even offer reward dollars to moms who keep their prenatal and postpartum appointments.
+She may receive up to \$75 worth of rewards through Healthy Rewards for use at a variety of retailers.